Iceland set to re-elect scandal-hit prime minister

 The real opposition

-The real opposition to Benediktsson comes from the left and this time round could result in the Icelanders getting the young, female, left-winger, Katrin Jakobsdottir, 41, as their new prime minister.
+The real opposition to Benediktsson comes from the left, and this time around could result in the Icelanders getting the young, female, left-winger, Katrin Jakobsdottir, 41, as their new prime minister.

-Her Left Green Movement is predicted to get around 19.2 percent, up from 15.9 percent last year, and likely to become the second largest party, according to the Frettabladid's poll.
+Her Left Green Movement is predicted to get around 19.2 percent of the vote, up from 15.9 percent last year, and likely become the second largest party, according to the Frettabladid's poll.

-Jakobsdottir is relatively young, a mother of three who lives in an apartment block and cycles to work, and is seen as a different kind of leader compared to the two previous prime ministers, both male and hit by scandals.
+Jakobsdottir is relatively young - a mother of three who lives in an apartment block and cycles to work - and is seen as a different kind of leader compared to the two previous prime ministers, both male and hit by scandals.

 Her Left Green Movement is not only opposed to joining the EU, but is also critical of Nato - which could make it hard for Jakobsdottir to form a new coalition.